 As for the buttermilk, it is very high in sugar and milk.
 Most experts say not to eat milk (except butter) while on an anti-candida diet.
 If you are milk sensitive this is even truer.
 That is good to be an ingredient if you are not milk sensitive.
 You can also use goat milk of soy milk (which is sweet).
 It all depends on what you need for you.

-I hope this "Not Cutting Carbs Altogether If You Are Underweight" article has been giving enough information for you.
-On the opposite, if you feel this article does not meet what you expect, I suggest you get my recommended report on cure candida project website.
+I do wish this "Not Cutting Carbs Altogether If You Are Underweight" article has been informative for you.
+On the opposite, if you feel this article does not meet what you expect, I suggest you take my recommended report on cure candida project website.
 Not only will you get the report, but also the support you need, that is what makes it very important for you.